 The yellow and black body

-crawls on her shawl
+crawls on the woman's shawl

 toward her neck.

-The nape, so exposed, so supple
+Her nape, so exposed, so supple

-doesn’t know what’s coming,
+doesn’t know what’s coming.

-but I do.
+But I do.

-Will she jump when it touches her flesh?
+when it touches her flesh?

 Will it sting her?